 - 1. Putting in place the following violence prevention and intervention strategies designed to improve communication among students and between students and staff: - a.
 Assemblies to discuss pertinent issues; - b.
 Interventions by teachers, counselors, social workers, psychologists, teaching assistants, and administrators; - c.
 Group discussions led by school support team staff members; - d.
-Restorative Justice Circles;

-- e.
+Teaching with Love and Logic for faculty; - e.
 Character Education programs; - f.
-Programs developed by Family and the Community Engagement Committee and Transformation/Community Engagement Teams; - g.
-Positive Behavioral Interventions and Supports (PBIS); - h.
-The Development and Implementation of a Code of Conduct; and - i.
+Positive Behavioral Interventions and Supports (PBIS); - g.
+The Development and Implementation of a Code of Conduct; - h.
 A Dignity for All Students Act (DASA) policy. - 2.
 K-9 unit drills at the secondary level with the local and state police.